shanghaizhoushus/gradient_boost_machine_zhoumath/README.md

 - Example scripts for training, testing, and evaluating the model.
 - Performance evaluation using ROC-AUC metrics.
 - Utility functions for data ranking based on frequency bins.
+- **New in v0.1.1**:
+  - Improved tree pruning capabilities using entropy-gain and entropy-gain-ratio to enhence accurancy on test set and prevent overfitting.
+  - Updated example scripts to demonstrate new features.

 ## Installation
 ### Prerequisites